Kaitwonda/A-Core-Project/README.md

 3. **"Where Am I?"** – Develops historical, geographical, and cultural awareness.
 Places knowledge in time and space.
 4. **"What Else?"** – Handles paradox, recursion, metaphysics, quantum logic.
 This phase enables multiple truths to coexist without collapse.

-After these, a **fifth process** begins:

-* **Symbolic Diffusion** – Overlay of symbolic meaning atop factual patterns without corruption.
-Example test: interpret Albert Pike's *Morals and Dogma* for symbolic/mathematical overlap **without** calling it canonical.
-It's used as a **high-density symbolic sample**, not an endorsed framework.

 ---

 ## 🧱 Architecture Overview